scottie1984/swagger-express-router/README.md

 ### Notes on validation support
 At the moment the validator has the following restrictions and missing features.
 * Only local references can be used for schemas.
 It does not support loading schemas from outside the swagger document.
-* It does not yet support recursive validation (e.g. validating items within arrays or objects within objects, where schemas within schemas are needed)
 * It does not support inheritance constructs like "allOf", "oneOf", "anyOf", "discriminator"
 * It does not support checking for additional properties as defined in the additionalProperties member of schema
 * It does not enforce readOnly, so no error is shown when a readOnly element is in the request.